 - KB Editor - Help to update Knowledge Base articles that need changes.
 See Improve the Knowledge Base under Help us improve existing articles.

-- Social Support Helper - Help users on Twitter and Facebook that are asking questions in your language See the different Roles of the Social Support Program
+- Social Support Helper - Help users on Twitter and Facebook who are asking questions in your language.
+See the different Social Support roles.

 Helpful links for contributors

 As a public good organization, our work results are made public, and you can watch as we improve our services.

 - SUMO Roadmap tells you what we are planning on working on for the end of the year.